 The resorts in St. Thomas are pretty great across the board.
 This island is rather small, and word travels fast about almost everything.

 If a resort on St. Thomas isn’t up to par with the others, it won’t stay open long.
-Therefore, you can expect great accommodations, amenities, and service at all of the resorts on this island.
+Therefore, you can expect great accommodations, amenities, and service at this island’s resorts.
 You just have to choose the right one for you!

-Read on to learn about the resorts of St. Thomas and learn why each is great.
+Read on to learn about the St. Thomas resorts and why each is great.
 Then, you can more easily choose the best one for you and your companions and start planning your trip.